Kappaccinoh/zut/README.md

 - (DONE) Competitive Mode
     - Players Rotate and are against each other
 - (DONE) Coop Mode
+- (DONE) Set up and Display Timer function, lock the room once the timer has started, unlock the room after the timer has finished

 4. Future External Plans